 A doctor may recommend the following lifestyle changes to help treat ED:

 - quitting smoking

 - avoiding or limiting alcohol consumption

-- performing regular exercise
+- getting regular exercise

-- eating a healthful diet
+- having a balanced diet

 Treatments for underlying health conditions